unjs/ofetch/README.md

 import { ProxyAgent } from "undici";
 import { ofetch } from "ofetch";

 // Note: This makes fetch unsecure against MITM attacks.
-USE AT YOUW OWN RISK! const unsecureProxyAgent = new ProxyAgent({ requestTls: { rejectUnauthorized: false } });
+USE AT YOUR OWN RISK! const unsecureProxyAgent = new ProxyAgent({ requestTls: { rejectUnauthorized: false } });
 const unsecureFetch = ofetch.create({ dispatcher: unsecureProxyAgent });